 Veterans honored at Mansfield University

-MANSFIELD — Mansfield University honored students, faculty, staff and administrators who are Veterans, Reserves, ROTC or Active Duty Military with a Veteran Appreciation Luncheon on Nov.
-9 in North Manser Hall.
+Mansfield University honored students, faculty and staff who are serving or have served in the U.S. military with a Veterans Appreciation Luncheon on Nov.
+10 in North Manser Hall.

-For information about academic programs and support for Military and Veterans at MU, go to mansfield.edu/military-veterans
+For information about academic programs and support for Military and Veterans at MU, visit mansfield.edu/military-veterans.